HEAL/heal-metadata-schemas/variable-level-metadata-schema/docs/md-rendered-schemas/jsonschema-csvtemplate-fields.md

 ```

 **`custom`** _(string)_
- Additional properties not included a core field property.
+ Additional properties not included a core property.

 ## End of schema - Additional Property information